 "The topic of insurance literacy is vitally important to look at.
 If we want to talk of policyholder engagement, or of product innovation, we must realise that customer trust is critical.
 People need to be empowered, to understand their own risk appetite and what to buy.
 We believe educated, 'insurance literate' consumers can make better decisions."

 Na Jia - CEO of ReMark

 20 years

-by up to 20 years
+Mental illness can reduce life expectancy

 Transformation - François de Varenne, Investments, Technology, Transformation and Group Corporate Finance at SCOR.

 "SCOR is changing for the better"

 Why is SCOR transforming?